Tanver-Hasan/zuul-api-gateway-with-auth/README.md

 ### Summary

 This project is a simple demenostration of micoservice achitectere.
-It uses API gateway (Netflix Zuul) as the frontdoor for bacend API
+It uses API gateway (Netflix Zuul) as the frontdoor for backend API

 #### Architecture